locmansueto/SNPSeekWithZKChartGH/README.md

 ### Embedded external sites

 * [JBrowse]([http://jbrowse.org](http://jbrowse.org)) is a browser-based genome browser implemented in javascript.
-We added some scripts to display the Genotype track to display variants for all varieties within a region.
-The JBrowse script with the addid codes are in separate bitbucket project.
+We added some scripts for the Genotype track to display variants for all varieties within a region.
+The JBrowse script with the added codes and SNP-seek data are in [here](https://s3.amazonaws.com/snp-seek/jbrowse-1.11.6-4bitbucket.tgz).

 * [Vista]([http://pipeline.lbl.gov/cgi-bin/gateway2](http://pipeline.lbl.gov/cgi-bin/gateway2)) is a comparative genomics tool with its own viewer.
-Use used Vista to compare the 5 reference genomes, and the results are viewable within SNP-Seek.
+We used Vista to compare the 5 reference genomes, and the results made viewable within SNP-Seek.

 ### Embedded internal sites

 Some pages are generated using Java Server Pages (JSP) and embedded as IFrame to the ZK pages.
 The reason is that these pages extensively use javascript libraries that may conflict with ZK, which itself is in javascript.
-This includes:
+These include:

 - /jsp/phylotreeGermplasm.jsp		Phylogenetic tree viewer
 - /jsp/jsav.jsp						Multiple alignment viewer